matrix-org/matrix-spec-proposals/proposals/2230-identity-server-account-data.md

 specify a custom one, they must do so each time they log in on every client.
-Once they have chosen an Identity Server to advertise their 3PIDs on, it would be normal that they would wish to continue using this Identity Server for all Identity requests in their account accross all clients.
+Once they have chosen an Identity Server to advertise their 3PIDs on, it would be normal that they would wish to continue using this Identity Server for all Identity requests in their account across all clients.
 This proposal aims to make this easier.

 ## Proposal